-On the basis of the results of the 2015 interim actuarial investigation conducted by the Fund Actuary as at 30 June 2015, the Company makes employer contributions to LASF's Defined Benefit category at rates determined by the LASF's Trustee, on the advice of the Fund Actuary.
-For the year ended 30 June 2016, this rate was 9.5% of members' salaries (9.5% in 2014/2015).
-This rate will increase in line with the required SG increases.
+On the basis of the results of the most recent full actuarial investigation conducted by LASF's Actuary as at 30 June 2014, the Company makes employer contributions to LASF's Defined Benefit category at rates determined by the Fund's Trustee, on the advice of the Fund's Actuary.
+For the year ended 30 June 2015, this rate was 9.5% of members' salaries.
+This rate increased from 9.25% for year ended 30 June 2014 and will increase in line with the required Superannuation Guarantee contribution rate.